 Different hair conditions such as dandruff or breakage— prior to or in conjunction with hair loss—can be early warning signals for a variety of different problems or deficiencies (see chart above).
 For example, coarse or brittle hair may indicate low thyroid function.
 Scalp disorders such as dandruff, seborrhea, or psoriasis may indicate a fungal infection that has been accelerated by nutritional deficiencies.

 In addition, environmental conditions and harsh hair products can damage healthy hair and accelerate hair loss brought on by other factors.
-For example, heavy metals and toxic chemicals can build up in your system and interfere with your body’s absorption of nutrients or production of hormones.
-(In fact, hair testing is one of the EPA’s means of testing for toxins.)
+For example, heavy metals and toxic chemicals can build up in your system and interfere with your body’s absorption of nutrients or hormone production.
+(In fact, hair testing is one of the EPAs means of testing for toxins.)
 Many people also participate in hobbies or have occupations that expose them to toxins, including painting, arts and crafts, landscaping or gardening (unless you are careful to use only organic products), electrical work, soldering, radiation therapy, and others.
 Limiting or eliminating your exposure to these toxins and harsh products should be one of the first things to try if you have excessive hair loss.

 Many of the ingredients listed in shampoos, conditioners, and other hair treatments are known allergenics.
 These ingredients can cause dermatitis in some people, and may even be toxic.

 Various diseases and medical conditions can also lead to thinning hair or bald patches.
 Thyroid disease (discussed below) is one of the most common explanations for hair loss.
 It may also occur with diabetes and autoimmune diseases such as lupus and HIV.
 Sudden, severe hair loss may indicate a liver dysfunction or other serious illness, so it is wise to bring it to the attention of your healthcare practitioner.